Empowering poor a must to defeat poverty: Modi on BJP's manifesto

 New Delhi, Apr 8: Asserting that "good governance is our mantra", Prime Minister Narendra Modi explained the vision and larger goal of the BJP's manifesto - Sankalp Patra - which was unveiled on Monday at the party's headquarters in New Delhi.
 Modi said BJP's manifesto reflects aspirations of the people and called for participation of every citizen in nation's development.

 He said country's development should become a people's movement.
-The Prime Minister said that India is a diversae country and , therefore, the approach towards policy making and development shouls also be multi-dimensional.
+The Prime Minister said that India is a diverse country and , therefore, the approach towards policy making and development should also be multi-dimensional.

 "Nationalism is our inspiration, uplifting the marginalised is our vision, good governance is our mantra.
 To run a national policy we need to work on a multi-dimensional level and that has been included in a 'Sankalp Patra'," Modi said in his address after manifesto release.